 3Kings Water Treatment Plant - Rendering

-Utility Work Within Three Kings Drive - Scheduled to occur in April and May 2021
+Utility Work Within Three Kings Drive - Scheduled to be complete by early November 2021

 Work is subject to change due to weather conditions, delayed deliveries and COVID-19 regulations.